 The following rules apply only to the KBB Music Festival, not the KBBMF Fringe Festival.
 Groups that do not adhere to the rules listed here are welcome to participate in the KBB Music Festival as non-competitive ensembles, but they will not be considered for awards (though they will receive written comments from the adjudicators).
 Please indicate your intention regarding this in the appropriate space on the entry form.
 Directors of such groups may also wish to consider entering the KBBMF Fringe Festival instead, which does not have a strict set of rules.

 1. Players are eligible to perform in the festival if they are full-time students of the participating school/s and are under 19 years of age, or whose 19th birthday occurs during the year of the festival.

 2. The festival is open to all secondary school ensembles within the greater Auckland region.
-Schools from outside this area are welcome to enter if space is available, though they will not be eligible for a place in the Gala Concerts or the Most Outstanding Award in any category.
+Schools from outside this area are welcome to enter if space is available, though they will not be eligible for a place in the Gala Concerts.

 4. There are four categories, as follows: